 Does Medicare cover telemedicine services?
 With the COVID-19 havoc unleashed, many telehealth providers and patients found themselves scrambling to understand insurance coverage policies for telemedicine.
 To answer this particular question, Medicare will temporarily reimburse the provision of telemedicine services across the entire country.
 Private payers have followed with similar policies, but the rules differ from state to state.

 Will I see the same doctor during a telehealth visit?
 That’s another question that many patients ask.
 Indeed, telemedicine does favor the on-demand nature of teleconsultations over consistent e-visits with one and the same specialist.
 To be fair, this condition has practically nothing to do with the telemedicine technology itself and instead reflects a clinic’s policy.

 Telemedicine is a booming market.
 It’s forecasted to reach 175.5 Billion (USD) by 2026.
 And despite all the challenges, it’s a worthwhile investment option.
-Schedule a call with us to learn how your medical practice can best apply telemedicine.
+Schedule a call with us to take your first step towards healthcare app development and learn how your medical practice can best apply telemedicine.

 in record time with a product that’s set to win.